 This location “spoofing” can be used to fool providers of geo-restricted content, like streaming services or game publishers, to allow you to access content that might otherwise be restricted in your area of the world.

-I strongly encourage New Zealand residents and visitors alike to protect their online activities from prying eyes with a Virtual Private Network, like ExpressVPN.
+I strongly encourage New Zealand residents and visitors alike to protect their online activities from prying eyes with a Virtual Private Network, like NordVPN.

-ExpressVPN excels in every service category.
-The provider’s comprehensive global server network provides well-protected, fast speedy connections to content round the globe.
-ExpressVPN app support delivers reliable protection for all popular device platforms, and their 24/7 customer support is always available to help you when issues arise.
+NordVPN excels in every service category.
+The provider’s comprehensive global server network provides well-protected, speedy connections to content round the globe.
+NordVPN app support delivers reliable protection for all popular device platforms, and their 24/7 customer support is always available to help you when issues arise.

 New Zealand VPN Q&A